7 Communicating with R Markdown

 ```

-Now that I’ve switched penguins-2007.csv to penguins-2008.csv, I can re-knit my report and get a new Word document, complete with updated results.
-Figure 7.6 shows our new knitted Word document.
+Now that you’ve switched penguins-2007.csv to penguins-2008.csv, you can reknit the report and produce a new Word document, complete with updated results.
+Figure 6.5 shows the new document.

-The histogram is based on 2008 data, as is the average bill length of 43.5412281.
-These update automatically because every time I hit knit, the code is rerun, regenerating plots and recalculating values.
-As long as the data has the same structure, updating a report requires just a click of the knit button.
+The new histogram is based on the 2008 data, as is the average bill length of 43.5412281.
+These values update automatically because every time you press Knit, the code is rerun, regenerating plots and recalculating values.
+As long as the data you use has a consistent structure, updating a report requires just a click of the Knit button.

 Running Code Chunks Interactively

-You can run the code within an R Markdown document in two ways.
+You can run the code in an R Markdown document in two ways.
 The first is by knitting the entire document.
-The second way is to run code chunks manually (also known as interactively) by hitting the little green play button at the top-right of a code chunk.
-The down arrow next to it will run all code until that point.
-We can see these buttons in Figure 7.7.
+The second is to run code chunks manually (also known as interactively) by pressing the green play button at the top right of a code chunk.
+The down arrow next to the green play button will run all code until that point.
+You can see these buttons in Figure 6.6.

-The code must also be in the right order.
+The code must also appear in the right order.
 An R Markdown document that looks like this, for example, will give you an error if you try to knit it:

 ---